CureVac's COVID vaccine efficacy a blow to Tesla-backed firm's mRNA ambitions | DW | 17.06.2021

 "This could cast doubt on the competitiveness of its mRNA platform," said Jefferies analyst Eun K. Yang in a research note referring to CureVac's "disappointing" efficacy data.

-Shu also said despite the setback CureVac's mRNA technology was still promising.
+Shu also said despite the setback CureVac's mRNA platform was still promising.
 "We think the hope for potential approval is not entirely lost.
-Further, its second generation vaccine will enter human trials in the next few months."
+Further, its second-generation vaccine will enter human trials in the next few months."

-CureVac is among a handful companies which have signed an advanced purchase agreement with the European Union.
+CureVac is among a handful of companies that have signed an advanced purchase agreement with the European Union.
 The bloc has agreed to buy 225 million doses of CVnCoV with an option to buy another 180 million doses once the vaccine is proven safe and effective.

 The interest in CureVac's vaccine had risen in the past few months after several countries restricted the use of COVID-19 vaccines developed by Johnson & Johnson and AstraZeneca, citing adverse side effects.